ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 For further information visit Open Definition: [https://opendefinition.org/](https://opendefinition.org/)

 #### 360Giving data
 360Giving data is the term we use to describe any grant information shared using the 360Giving Data Standard.
-The 360Giving data it can be viewed in files published by by a wide range of funding organisations or explored in online tools built by 360Giving and others.
+360Giving data can be viewed in files published by a wide range of funders or explored in online tools built by 360Giving and others.

 #### Publishers and publishing
 Organisations that share 360Giving data are the owners of the information and when they make the files of data available online as open data, it is called **publishing the data**.
-That is why the funders that share 360Giving are called **Publishers**.
+That is why we call the funders that share 360Giving data **Publishers**.

 #### JSON
 The 360Giving Data Standard is defined by a JSON Schema, which describes the structure and attributes of the information can be shared.
 JSON, which stands for **JavaScript Object Notation**, is a data interchange format commonly used for transmitting data in web applications.